taikedz/dockervisor/README.md

 Switch in to the folder with your Dockerfile, and use jockler to build a new image:

-	jockler build IMAGENAME [DOCKERFILE [DIRECTORY]]
+	jockler build IMAGENAME [DOCKERFILE]
 	jockler start new IMAGENAME

-By default, jockler will look for a `$IMAGENAME-Dockerfile` file and a `$IMAGENAME-data/` directory in the current working directory.
-If these are not found, it will use the default `Dockerfile` and `./` contexts.
-Explicitly specifying DOCKERFILE and DIRECTORY overrides this behaviour.
+By default, jockler will look for a `$IMAGENAME-Dockerfile` file in the current working directory.
+If this is not found, it will use the default `./Dockerfile`.
+Explicitly specifying a DOCKERFILE overrides this behaviour.

-Jockler will also look for a `jcl-$IMAGENAME` file to register port mappings and volumes; if none is found, port and volume information are taken from the dockerfile.
+Jockler will also look for a `jockler-$IMAGENAME` file to register port mappings and volumes; if none is found, port and volume information are taken from the dockerfile.

 This builds a fresh image to be called `IMAGENAME`, and runs a container based off of it.